- British Library Online Account

 - Requesting items from Explore the British Library

-Why are you changing the login procedure?
-It's OK as it is!
+Why have you changed the login procedure?

 I'm not interested in other services, I just want to order books.
 Why do I have to upgrade my account?